tsedio/tsed/docs/docs/middlewares.md

 ## Configuration

-To begin, you must add the `middlewares` folder on the `componentsScan` attribute in your server settings as follow :
+To begin, you must add the `middlewares` folder on the `componentsScan` attribute in your server settings as follows:

 <<< @/docs/docs/snippets/middlewares/server-configuration.ts